dprince/smokestack/README.md

 ## Description

+A web application with a REST based HTTP interface to help smoke test the OpenStack.
+SmokeStack is focused on integration testing of OpenStack services and currently supports Nova, Keystone, and Glance.
+SmokeStack is built on:

+* Rails 3.1
+* Resque: a redis backed job queue
-A web application UI and REST API to run functional/integration smoke tests on the OpenStack.
-Uses Chef VPC Toolkit projects like openstack_vpc to spin up groups of servers in the cloud for testing.
+* Job runner templates: The default VPC job runner uses openstack_vpc to spin up groups of servers in the cloud for smoke testing.
+A job runner for unit tests is included as well. (add more job runners for: PXE, Crowbar, etc.)
+* Configuration management to install and configure everything (Chef!)
+* Packages to install software (currently supports Ubuntu)

+For more information and examples see the wiki: http://wiki.openstack.org/smokestack

 ## Installation

-Requires a Ruby, Rubygems, and Ruby on Rails 3.0+.
+Requires Ruby, Rubygems, and Ruby on Rails 3.1+.

-    gem install rails -v3.0
+    gem install rails -v3.1.1

 The application was developed with MySQL.
 The following gems are required: